 Dashboard Tools for Excel – Free Chart Add-in

 We have great news!
 Install and check our add-in to create the famous chart in seconds.

-Free excel dashboard software can help you track the right data and build your first KPI Dashboard using Excel.
+Free dashboard software can help you track the right data and build your first KPI Dashboard using Excel.

 Download the free add-in!

-When more power is needed, or you are in a hurry check our professional solution!
-UDT is a data visualization and chart add-in for Excel.
+When more power is needed, or you are in a hurry check our data visualization tools for Excel.

 In this chapter, we introduce the frequently used excel dashboard templates!
 Check our free examples!